mayurbotre/imdb-scraper/Readme.md

     ```bash
     curl http://localhost:5001/movies
     ```
+# For running the application on AWS EKS.

+Run the `aws-deployment.yaml` file in cluster.

+---
 This `README.md` file includes the project structure, setup instructions, and all the necessary code and configurations to get your project up and running.
 If you need further assistance, feel free to ask!